Decidability of Two Truly Concurrent Equivalences for Finite Bounded Petri Nets: Ordered Indexed Marking Semantics

-This definition is nondeterministic as the first step allows different choices for the $\delta_0$ function and, in the inductive case, $\delta'$ can be any bijection on the newly generated conditions.
-However, this kind of nondeterminism is just apparent, because $\delta$ works on the concrete net and may distinguish two isomorphic processes by the index chosen initially for each condition as well as for new (i.e., generated) tokens in the same place, as illustrated by the following example.
+The definition of process sequence (w.r.t. processes or partial processes) is nondeterministic.
+First, the initial step allows for different choices for the initial $\delta_0$ function, which is a concrete mapping from minimal conditions to tokens of the initial indexed marking $k_0$ (respecting the function $\rho_0$ in case we consider processes instead of partial processes); and then, in the inductive case, $\delta'$ can be any bijection from the newly generated conditions to the newly generated tokens in $k'$ (respecting $\rho'$, in case we consider processes).
+However, this kind of nondeterminism is just apparent, because $\delta$ works on the concrete net and, by the indexes chosen initially for each minimal condition as well as for the new (i.e., generated) tokens in the same place, different concrete runs (i.e., with a different indexing of tokens due to a different choice of $\delta$) may originate isomorphic processes only, as illustrated by the following example.